-Indicator Number 2.2.1 Standardised Indicator title Number of hectares of agricultural land rehabilitated Definition Area of farmland under conservation measures, which include any

-Source of data agronomic, vegetative, structural use and management measures or combinations thereof.
+Indicator Number 2.2.1 Standardised Indicator title Number of hectares of agricultural land rehabilitated Definition Area of farmland under conservation measures, which include any agronomic, vegetative, structural use and management measures or combinations thereof.
 Rehabilitated means that the rehabilitation project has been implemented yet it could need other interventions to achieve full rehabilitation/restoration.
-This area may include both grazing and arable land. • Monthly project non-financial reports.
-Report compiled and signed off by the LandCare Coordinator Method of Calculation / Assessment Simple count Means of Verification Report signed by the Provincial LandCare Coordinator supported by beneficiaries acknowledgement forms or letters, digital maps and spatial data indicating the extent and locality of the area under conservation measures (signed hardcopy letters and maps will be kept at provincial level; spatial data to be supplied to national LandCare secretariat) Assumptions Project will commence on time as planned, there will be no cuts in budget, no delays with procurement process Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation type Cumulative (At Year-End) Reporting Cycle Quarterly Desired performance Higher performance is desirable Indicator Responsibility Programme Manager
+This area may include both grazing and arable land.
+Source of data Monthly project non-financial reports Report compiled and signed off by the LandCare Coordinator Method of Calculation / Assessment Simple count Means of Verification Report signed by the Provincial LandCare Coordinator supported by beneficiary's acknowledgement forms or letters, digital maps and spatial data indicating the extent and locality of the area under conservation measures (signed hardcopy letters and maps will be kept at provincial level; spatial data to be supplied to national LandCare secretariat) Assumptions Project will commence on time as planned, there will be no cuts in budget, no delays with procurement process Disaggregation of Beneficiaries N/A Spatial Transformation District based Calculation type Cumulative Reporting Cycle Quarterly Desired performance Actual performance as per target Indicator Responsibility Programme Manager

-Indicator Number 2.2.2 Standardised Indicator title Number of hectares of cultivated land under Conservation Agriculture practices Definition Conservation Agriculture (CA) is defined as farming practices which use one of or a combination of the following three key characteristics: 1.
+Indicator Number 2.2.2 Standardised Indicator title Number of hectares of cultivated land under Conservation Agriculture practices Definition Conservation Agriculture is defined as farming practices which use one of or a combination of the following three key characteristics: 1.
 Minimal mechanical soil disturbance 2.
 Maintenance of a mulch of organic matter covering and feeding the soil 3.
 Rotations or sequences and associations of crops including trees, which could include nitrogen-fixing legumes.
-Source of data Data on cultivated areas under CA to be sourced from quarterly monitoring of areas under CA by the Provincial Department of Agriculture Method of Calculation / Assessment Simple count

-Means of Verification List of farms and the cultivated area per farm under CA signed by the Provincial LandCare Coordinator supported by maps and spatial data indicating the footprint of the field(s) under CA (Hardcopy maps will be kept at provincial level; spatial footprint data with supporting attribute data on level of CA practised to be supplied to the national LandCare secretariat)

-Assumptions Weather conditions are conducive to cultivation, seasonal droughts and heavy rains will have an impact on seasonal cropping

-Disaggregation of Beneficiaries N/A
+Source of data Data on cultivated areas under CA to be sourced from quarterly monitoring of areas under CA by the Provincial Department of Agriculture (PDAs) Method of Calculation / Assessment Simple count Means of Verification List of farms and the cultivated area per farm under CA signed by the Provincial LandCare Coordinator supported by maps and spatial data indicating the footprint of the field(s) under CA (Hardcopy maps will be kept at provincial level; spatial footprint data with supporting attribute data on level of CA practised to be supplied to the national LandCare secretariat) Assumptions Weather conditions are conducive to cultivation, seasonal droughts and heavy rains will have an impact on seasonal cropping.
+Disaggregation of Beneficiaries N/A Spatial Transformation District based Calculation type Cumulative Reporting Cycle Quarterly Desired performance Actual performance as per target Indicator Responsibility Programme Manager

-Spatial Transformation N/A

-Calculation type Non-cumulative

-Reporting Cycle Annually

-Desired performance Higher performance is desirable

-Indicator Responsibility Programme Manager

-Indicator Number 2.2.3 Standardised Indicator title Number of green jobs created Definition The indicator refers to the number of people employed, to rehabilitate and enhance the sustainable use and management of the natural agricultural resources, regardless of the duration of employment Source of data Monthly project non-financial reports Method of Calculation / Assessment Simple count Means of Verification Register of workers signed by Provincial LandCare Coordinators (supported by ID copies and timesheets indicating the number of days at work kept at provincial level) Assumptions There will be not budget cuts Projects will commence on time as planned Disaggregation of Beneficiaries Province specific using EPWP Phase IV targets as a base: • Target for Women: 60 % • Target for Youth: 55 % • Target for People with Disabilities: 2 % Spatial Transformation N/A Calculation type Cumulative (At Year-End) Reporting Cycle Quarterly Desired performance Higher performance is desirable
+Indicator Number 2.2.3 Standardised Indicator title Number of green jobs created Definition The indicator refers to the number of people employed, to rehabilitate and enhance the sustainable use and management of the natural agricultural resources, regardless of the duration of employment Source of data Monthly project non-financial reports Method of Calculation / Assessment Simple count Means of Verification Register of workers signed by Provincial LandCare Coordinators (supported by ID copies and timesheets indicating the number of days at work kept at provincial level)

+Assumptions There will be not budget cuts Projects will commence on time as planned

+Disaggregation of Beneficiaries Province specific using EPWP Phase IV targets as a base: • Target for Women: 60 % • Target for Youth: 55 % • Target for People with Disabilities: 2 %

+Spatial Transformation District based

+Calculation type Cumulative

+Reporting Cycle Quarterly

+Desired performance Actual performance as per target

 Indicator Responsibility Programme Manager